 You should tell the DfC if you change your address or your bank account details.

 Welfare Supplementary Payments and other benefits

-Welfare Supplementary Payments are not benefits, so they’re not counted as income for benefit purposes - you can claim other benefits at the same time as getting Welfare Supplementary Payments.
+WSPs are not benefits, so they’re not counted as income for benefit purposes - you can claim other benefits at the same time as getting WSPs.

-If you get a Welfare Supplementary Payment because you aren’t getting Carer’s Allowance any more, it will count as income for tax credits and is taxable.
-If you get a Welfare Supplementary Payment instead of a carer premium or addition, it isn’t counted as income for tax credits and isn’t normally taxable.
+If you get a WSP because you aren’t getting Carer’s Allowance any more, it will count as income for tax credits and is taxable.
+If you get a WSP instead of a carer premium or addition, the WSP isn't normally taxable, though there are some exceptions.
 Your tax credits shouldn’t change.

 If you’re not sure what to put on your tax credits form or your tax return, your local Citizens Advice can help.

 If you disagree with the decision on your Welfare Supplementary Payment you can ask for a review by phoning or writing to the Welfare Supplementary Payments Team.
 You have one month from the date of your decision letter to ask for a review.

 Textphone: 0300 123 3383